-    - As Ethereals don't appear on Earth very often (never before June, and even then only as a possibility on certain Alien Missions), the battle at Cydonia may be the first (and only) time you encounter them.
+- As Ethereals don't appear on Earth very often (almost never before July), the battle at Cydonia may be the first (and only) time you encounter them.
 The short version is that they're midway between Snakemen and Mutons in durability, but have exceptionally-high Reactions, Firing Accuracy and Time Units; assume that any soldier performing a reaction-fire trigger will get shot.
 Worse, every Ethereal is capable of using Psionics to panic or mind-control your soldiers.

 - The Ethereal terror unit, the Sectopod, is equally terrifying.
 Like Cyberdiscs, Sectopods are large, robotic units with built-in energy weaponry.
 While they cannot fly like Cyberdiscs, Sectopods more than make up for it with their extreme durability on difficulties above Beginner; the otherwise-superlative Heavy Plasma Gun, for instance, only has a 20% chance to inflict any damage whatsoever to a Sectopod's front armour, and will usually take over a dozen hits to destroy a Sectopod outright.
 The only weapons that can be considered truly effective against Sectopods are the man-portable Blaster Launcher and Small Launcher and the Hovertank/Launcher heavy weapons platform; the Heavy Laser is of some use due to Sectopods' weakness to Laser damage but is rather inaccurate and slow.